Who should replace Mike Martin Jr. as FSU baseball HC?

 Why Cliff Godwin will be the next head coach at Florida State

-There’s no argument that East Carolina is a better baseball program currently than Florida State.
-But the opportunity to coach at one best college baseball programs in the last 40 years does not come often.
+There’s no argument that East Carolina currently isn’t in a better shape than Florida State.
+But the opportunity to coach at one of the best college baseball programs in the last 40 years doesn’t come often.
 Does the likelihood of more publicity and opportunities appeal to Godwin?
-FSU has the advantage of the rich Florida recruiting options and would allow Godwin the opportunity to take a step up nationally into in one of the top baseball conferences.
+FSU has recruiting advantages and would allow Godwin to jump into one of the top baseball conferences.

 Why Cliff Godwin will not be the next head coach at Florida State

 Godwin is basically ECU’s Link Jarrett.
-He was born in North Carolina, played high school in North Carolina, and has two degrees from East Carolina.
+He was born in North Carolina, played high school ball in the Tar Heel state, and has two degrees from East Carolina.
 He has a “life-time” contract at the school and is making half a million each year with built in salary risers.
-Godwin is basically set at ECU and if he is comfortable in his current position, there is not much Florida State could do to make their opening more attractive.
+Godwin is set at ECU and if he’s content already, there’s not much Florida State can do.

 Chris Hart